 - You utilize Boingo WiFi, want Gold status in Honors and SPG / Marriott, or enjoy rental car upgrades

 - You don’t travel enough to bother earning the value of the card fee in benefits (see card math)

 - You’re looking for a good card to use to earn Membership Rewards Points (although with the 5x reward points addition to airfare, this could change the game!)

 U.P.
 Pro Tips

 Don’t like traveling alone and want to share your benefits?
-Add up to three authorized users on The Platinum Card® from American Express for $175 per year!
+Add up to three authorized users on this card, each for $175 per year!
 They get access to the majority of your benefits, which more than makes up for the cost of the card if used.

 Amex Platinum benefits that additional cardmembers are entitled to include lounges (including Global Lounge Collection), Global Entry/TSA PreCheck credits ($100/$85 respectively), and Honors and SPG Gold status.

 The $200 airline credit is shared among cardholders, so if you were worried about making that spend for the year, then your additional cardholder can help collect on that card benefit.